Can I use screen magnification software?

 There are more options to make websites easier to read, such as removing animation and expanding text.
 To look at the other options:

-The University of Abertay Dundee website has been designed with accessibility in mind, and should therefore be as accessible to as many modern browsing devices as possible, including screen readers and mobile browsers.
+The Abertay University website has been designed with accessibility in mind, and should therefore be as accessible to as many modern browsing devices as possible, including screen readers and mobile browsers.
 We check all new content added, and as and when feedback is received we will make accessibility enhancements should they be required.